Department of Pediatrics

 Content

-Much of our program’s long history of success has resulted from fostering a collaborative learning environment that encourages knowledge sharing, innovation, and continuous quality improvement.
 Our house staff office and faculty educators are dedicated to helping residents become competent, compassionate, and resourceful pediatric providers, researchers, and academic leaders.
-With unparalleled support from our chairman and a department that is dedicated to resident education, we have continued to grow, innovate, and succeed in our educational mission.
+With unparalleled support from our chair and a department that is dedicated to resident education, we have continued to grow, innovate, and succeed in our educational mission.

 Our curriculum provides residents with a strong foundation in patient-centered care, evidence-based decision-making, quality and safety, and medical education.
-Whether your plans include completing a highly competitive fellowship, entering clinical practice, or caring for the sickest children in resource-limited settings around the globe.
+Whether your plans include completing a highly competitive fellowship, entering clinical practice, or caring for the sickest children in resource-limited settings around the globe, we can offer resources, mentorship, and a training environment focused on transparent inquiry and health equity to prepare you for success.

 Clinical exposure: Texas Children’s Hospital, located in the Texas Medical Center, is the largest pediatric hospital in the nation, and provides care in more than 40 pediatric specialties.
-Virtually all types of medical problems, from the common cold to rare genetic syndromes, will be encountered during your training.
+Virtually all types of medical problems, from the common cold to rare genetic syndromes (and sometimes both!), will be encountered during your training.

 Combined training programs: Residents may individualize their curriculum based on their anticipated post-residency career.
-Specialty tracks include Global Health, Neurology, Genetics, PSP, and Primary Care LEAD.
+Specialty tracks and combined programs include: Child-Neurology, Global Health, Genetics, Neurodevelopmental Disabilities, Medicine-Pediatrics, Pediatric-Scientist, and Primary Care LEAD.
+Even if you are not enrolled in these pathways, the specialized faculty and resources that support them are readily accessible to all of our trainees.

-Residents as teachers: Residents have an essential role in supervising and teaching Baylor medical students rotating on clinical rotations.
-The Safety and Teaching as Resident Supervisors (STaRS) curriculum was specifically designed to prepare residents to become autonomous medical educators.
+Residents as teachers: Residents have an essential role in supervising and teaching medical students, residents, and our interprofessional healthcare partners.
+The award-winning, Safety and Teaching as Resident Supervisors (STaRS) curriculum was specifically designed to prepare residents to become autonomous medical educators.

 The Baylor College of Medicine Pediatrics Residency Program seeks to attract the best possible candidates from throughout the nation and world.
 If you are interested in training for a career in Pediatrics in one of the most rapidly-growing, diverse cities in the nation (and having fun while doing it), I encourage you to explore what our program has to offer!